data-apis/array-api/spec/API_specification/manipulation_functions.md

     -   input array to reshape.

--   **shape**: _Union\[ int, Tuple\[ int, ... ] ]_
+-   **shape**: _Tuple\[ int, ... ]_

     -   a new shape compatible with the original shape.
-If `shape` is an integer, then the result must be a one-dimensional array of that length.
 One shape dimension is allowed to be `-1`.
 When a shape dimension is `-1`, the corresponding output array shape dimension must be inferred from the length of the array and the remaining dimensions.

 #### Returns